murthuja1708/RTOS/README.md

     *   The above api's put the tasks into blocked state for given number of ticks.since no task is running cpu now schedules other tasks and we can delay this task also for given no of ticks making tasks periodic

 3)  Find the APIs in your RTOS that provides timestamp and use it to print the periodic task.
 Observe the jitter in the timestamp vs the periodicity.
 Enhance the code to 10 periodic tasks with different periodicity.
 Futher observe the jitter in each of the task.
+	*	xTaskGetTickCount() --> gets the current tick count and by multiplying this value with portTICK_PERIOD_MS gives time in msecs.
 	*	done with 3 periodic tasks

 4. Create two task with priority 10 and 20.
 Each task prints its own custom message.